vgratian/porn_tweets/Readme.md

 DATESTAMP TWEET_ID  USER_ACCOUNT  USER_NAME TWEET_TEXT
 ```

-Only the `tweet_id` and `tweet_text` are required for this program.
+Only `tweet_id` and `tweet_text` are used in this program.

 ## stopwords
-The list of 119 stop words copied and adapted from [Stanford Core NLP](https://github.com/stanfordnlp/CoreNLP/blob/master/data/edu/stanford/nlp/patterns/surface/stopwords.txt)
+The list of 119 stop words were copied and adapted from [Stanford Core NLP](https://github.com/stanfordnlp/CoreNLP/blob/master/data/edu/stanford/nlp/patterns/surface/stopwords.txt)
 which is under the GNU General Public license.